198X: Reception

 The PlayStation 4, PC, and Nintendo Switch versions of 198X all received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 53% of critics.
 Writing for Nintendo Life, Damien McFerren gave the game 8/10 stars, stating that while 198X had an "exceptional" soundtrack and cited Out of the Void as "perhaps the highlight of the entire game", he found the game to be too short, with McFerren able to breeze through the entirety of 198X in "around an hour".
 He also bemoaned the lack of replayability in the mini-games, which he found little point in returning to "outside of boosting your high score".

 In his review for GameSpot, James O'Connor gave 198X 5/10 stars, calling the game "mediocre" and stating that while the soundtrack "does a great job of evoking the arcade classics it is paying homage to" and calling Shadowplay "great" he ultimately concluded that 198X was a "great idea with middling execution" and that there's "not enough here for the game to feel like a proper ode to '80s arcades" and that "the Kid's plight, and his longing to escape his current life" don't "totally connect".
 He finished the review by saying, "198X feels more like a proof of concept than a final product."
-Eurogamer's Martin Robinson stated that he was "cynical" going into 198X due to seeing many other games like it before but praised its style and the "pitch perfect pastiches" of classic arcade games, which he called "the most assured part of the whole package".
+Eurogamers Martin Robinson stated that he was "cynical" going into 198X due to seeing many other games like it before but praised its style and the "pitch perfect pastiches" of classic arcade games, which he called "the most assured part of the whole package".

 Robinson, however, wasn't convinced by the story, chalking up his issues with it to either 198X being the first game in a planned series that just found its feet at the end of the first title or the narrator whom he found to "sound both bored and melodramatic at once".
 He concluded the review by stating the developer Hi-Bit Studios did "Fine work here" while stating that 198X is "nestled between near meticulous versions of key inspirations such as Ninja Warriors, OutRun, Gradius, and R-Type and stated that "there's no greater compliment than to say that the tributes on offer here sit happily alongside the originals".

 Joe Juba of Game Informer concluded: "198X reminds players that even simple arcade experiences (or their recreations) can provide an interesting escape."
 Jordan Rudek of Nintendo World Report added: "Rather than a fun, traditional game experience, it's best viewed as a bold and thought-provoking work that reminds us of a time before wireless controllers and console wars."